News update – Focus on timelines & loans, grants & donations

 Model financial statements

-The ROC has developed a set of model financial statements for registered organisations for the 2016–17 financial year.
+The ROC has developed a set of model financial statements for registered organisations for the 2017-18 financial year.
+These apply to financial years ending on or after 30 June 2018.

 There is no requirement for reporting units to use this model, but it may be a useful resource to ensure compliance with the RO Act, the s.253 reporting guidelines and the Australian Accounting Standards.